-Recognizing a growing need, a group of formerly abused women came together in 1976 to establish “May Day Anonymous.”
-The small group and volunteers answered hotline calls from women who were victims of domestic violence in the area.
+Recognizing a growing need, a small group came together in 1976 to establish “May Day Anonymous.”
+This dedicated group answered hotline calls from women who were victims of domestic violence in the area.

 - The agency’s first emergency shelter opened in Bethlehem in 1980 with a capacity to house three families, and a new, larger shelter opened in Allentown the following year.

 - In 1983, Turning Point established a counseling and advocacy office in Easton, which remained open for the next six years.

 - In 1986, the Junior League of the Lehigh Valley began a project to establish a Northampton County shelter for Turning Point.
 That facility opened in 1989 with the capacity to house seven families.